DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 # Making-Dos-Metasploit-Module-Vulnserver
-This is a walkthrough of making the DOS Metasploit module for Vulnserver a vulnerable chat server.
+This is a walkthrough of making the DoS Metasploit module for Vulnserver a vulnerable chat server.
 ## Table of Contents
 * [Introduction](#introduction)
     * [Different types of Modules](#different-types-of-modules)